SU_B_02

 [i] Okay.

-[r] She looked very good with it.
+[r] It looked very good with it.

 [i] Okay.

-[r] We changed our hairstyle.
+[r] We have changed our hairstyle.

-[r] and […]
+[r] And […]

 [i] laugh about it [?].

-[i] Everything has its advantages and disadvantages
+[i] Everything has his advantages and disadvantages

-[r] Yes
+[r] yes

 [r] Hm hm.